tropiano4/tropiano-srg/README.md

 Description of each folder:

-* Figures contains figures organized chronologically by sub-folders "Month_Year" and a Python script that has useful plotting oriented functions "figures_functions.py".
+* Figures contains figures organized chronologically by sub-folders "Month_Year" and a Python script "figures_functions.py" that has useful plotting oriented functions.

 * Magnus_codes contains codes for Magnus evolving a Hamiltonian via the Wegner or relative kinetic energy generator.